 OCF architecture applies cybersecurity best practices to IoT devices, including the A.I.C.
 Triad Availability, Integrity, Confidentiality) and A.A.A.
 Triple (Authorization, Access Control, and Auditing).
 In addition, the OCF specification has been mapped to the leading IoT security baseline standards from NIST, ETSI, ENISA and CTA.
 Each baseline requirement is matched to a specific clause within the OCF specification.
 These mappings are published on the OCF website security section and stand as a testament to the comprehensive security built into the OCF framework.

-The OCF Core Framework offers the best-in-class security of the OCF architecture – including device identity, authentication, provisioning, establishing network credentials, authorization, and access control.
+The OCF Secure IP Device Framework offers the best-in-class security of the OCF architecture – including device identity, authentication, provisioning, establishing network credentials, authorization, and access control.
 With the Core Framework, each device is onboarded into a secure domain, and only devices onboarded in the secure domain are allowed to talk to each other.
 On top of the secure domain, access controls are defined, providing granular control of who is allowed to interact with which part of the functionality on the device.

 Leg 2: Rigorous testing and certification strategy that is global in scope